dennisgbrown/vocal-activity-detector/README.md

 1. Pull repo https://github.com/8bitBrainProject/8BitBrainVADfg

-NOTE: It already has the author's exported model from the Google Drive link below in vad/model/exported/ (to the complaints of GitHub due to size).
-However I think that is overwritten in the "export" step below.

 2. Download the labels/ directory from this link and put its contents in LibriSpeech/labels: https://drive.google.com/open?id=1ZPQ6wnMhHeE7XP5dqpAEmBAryFzESlin

 3. Download the the test-clean dataset from https://openslr.org/12/ and put in LibriSpeech